danielzh310/blurbable.com/README.md

 # Blurbable

 **Blurbable** is a career-focused social network for sharing quick updates, funny work stories, and real career moments.
-Think LinkedIn without the corporate polish — authentic, text-first, and community-driven.
+Think LinkedIn without the corporate bullshit; authentic, text-first, and community-driven.

 ---